marcoscruz92/pr-stream/README.md

 # pr-stream
-Flickr stream of Puerto Rico photos.
+Photo stream of Puerto Rico photos using the Flickr API.